 A couple years ago we shared a list of 15 travel safety pointers, and general Italy travel tips.
 It was very successful and many of you responded requesting more area-specific travel advice.
 So we decided to issue an addendum.
-Here’s our 12 Naples and Amalfi Coast travel tips for 2017.
+Here’s our 12 Naples and Amalfi Coast travel tips, updated for 2022.

 Naples Travel Tips

 - Don’t judge a book by its cover – The urban sprawl of Naples can feel tattered, anarchic and forsaken.
 But look beyond the grime and graffiti and you’ll see a city of breathtaking beauty, chock with dramatic skies, panoramas and art.
 You’ll discover its elegance, engage in spontaneous conversations with locals and be surprised at the city’s profound humanity.